RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 confirmatory vs. contrasting interpretations.
 This research underscores the importance of considering individual pragmatic differences when examining intonational meaning processing and sentence comprehension.
-Thus, we extend this research to second language acquisition in order to determine if individual differences in pragmatic skills affect the development of intonation in L2 processing and sentence comprehension.
+Thus, we extend this research to L2 acquisition in order to determine if individual differences in pragmatic skills affect the development of intonation in L2 processing and sentence comprehension.